ABHINAVGOPALAM/FDS-Project/Algorithm.md

 **snakes():**

-    updates the already created board by adding  the snakes in the graph representation
+   * updates the already created board by adding  the snakes in the graph representation
+   *  it takes the arguments head of the snake as start to the tail of the snake as end
+   *  replaces the starting vertex of snake with ending vertex of snake wherever it occurs by using afor loop
+   *  it replaces the  starting node of snake by making it as null

 **ladders():**

-    updates the already created board by adding  the snakes in the graph representation
+   * updates the already created board by adding  the snakes in the graph representation
+   *  it takes the arguments satrt of the ladder to the end destination of the ladder
+   *  replaces the ending vertex of ladder with starting vertex of ladder wherever it occurs
+   *  it replaces the  ending node of ladder by making it as null

 **display_graph():**

-    displays the board in the form of graph represenation either in adjacency matrix or adjacency list
+   * displays the board in the form of graph represenation either in adjacency matrix or adjacency list
+   * it atkes the arguments as borad
+   * by taking the for loop it prints the every vertex with all of its adjacent vertices

 **bfs():**